mk4001/Tru-Control/README.md

 **Tru-Control** is a project designed to extend and simplify access to Truma Combi™ systems by combining existing community work with a modern, native iOS application.

+Now available for iPhone and iPad, soon will be available also for Apple Watch and CarPlay!

 The project builds upon the excellent reverse‑engineering effort by **DanielFett**, in particular the `inetbox.py` project:

 https://github.com/danielfett/inetbox.py